Dr. Anthony Fauci Gets His Wish As Brad Pitt Plays Him On ‘Saturday Night Live’

 Dr. Anthony Fauci has gotten his wish.

 On Saturday, actor Brad Pitt appeared on a special “at home” version of Saturday Night Live, playing the top White House doctor in a skit to open the show.
-This skit came weeks after Fauci jokingly suggested that the World War Z actor might be the best pick to play him if the weekly comedy show decided to portray him.
+This skit came weeks after Fauci jokingly suggested that the World War Z actor might be the best pick if the weekly comedy show decided to portray him.

 The skit, which appeared to be filmed inside the actor’s home, showed him wearing a wig and adopting a Brooklyn accent to portray the director of the National Institute of Allergy and Infectious Diseases.